moderngl/moderngl-window/docs/guide/install.rst

     # Install moderngl-window in editable mode
     pip install -e .

-    # Install optional dev dependecies covering all window and loader types
+    # Install optional dev dependencies covering all window and loader types
     pip install -r requirements.txt

 Installing the package in editable mode will make you able